Finally, how many efficiencies supercomputers have? And, what do they measure?: The effect of different contributions to

-In~\cite{NeuralNetworkPerformance:2018}, their power consumption efficiency was also investigated.
-It is presumed that (to avoid obsolete energy consumption), they performed the measurement at the point, where involving more cores increases the power consumption but does not increase payload simulation performance.
-This assumption resulted in the "reasoned guess" for the efficiency of brain simulation in Figure~\ref{fig:AlphaContribBenchmark}.
-As using \gls{AI} workload (for a discussion from this point of view see~\textbf{\cite{VeghAIperformance:2020}}) on supercomputers is of growing importance, performance gain of a \textit{processor-based} \gls{AI} application can be estimated to be between those of \gls{HPCG} and brain simulation, closer to that of \gls{HPCG}.
-As discussed experimentally in~\cite{DeepNeuralNetworkTraining:2016} and theoretically in~\textbf{\cite{VeghAIperformance:2020}}, in the case of neural networks (especially in the case of selecting improper layering depth) the efficiency can be much lower\footnote{ https://www.nextplatform.com/2019/10/30/cray-revamps-clusterstor-for-the-exascale-era/ : "\textit{artificial intelligence, \dots it's the most disruptive workload from an I/O pattern perspective}"}, than that estimated value.
+The researchers also investigated~\cite{NeuralNetworkPerformance:2018} their power consumption efficiency.
+We presumed that --to avoid obsolete energy consumption-- they performed the measurement at the point where involving more cores increases the power consumption but does not increase the payload simulation performance.
+This assumption resulted in the "reasoned guess" for the efficiency of brain simulation in Figures~\ref{fig:EffDependence2020Log} and~\ref{fig:RooflineBrain}.
+Given that using \gls{AI} workload (for a discussion from this point of view see~\textbf{\cite{VeghScalingANN:2021}}) on supercomputers is of growing importance, the performance gain of a \textit{processor-based} \gls{AI} application can be estimated to be between those of \gls{HPCG} and brain simulation, closer to that of \gls{HPCG}.
+As discussed experimentally in~\cite{DeepNeuralNetworkTraining:2016} and theoretically in~\textbf{\cite{VeghScalingANN:2021}}, in the case of neural networks (especially in the case of selecting improper layering depth) the efficiency can be much lower\footnote{ https://www.nextplatform.com/2019/10/30/cray-revamps-clusterstor-for-the-exascale-era/ : "\textit{artificial intelligence, \dots it's the most disruptive workload from an I/O pattern perspective}"} than that estimated value.

-Recall, that since \gls{AI} nodes usually perform simple calculations compared to functionality of supercomputer benchmarks, their communication/calculation ratio is much higher, making the efficacy even worse.
-Our conclusions are underpinned by experimental research~\cite{DeepNeuralNetworkTraining:2016}: \begin{itemize} \item "strong scaling is stalling after only a few dozen nodes" \item "The scalability stalls when the compute times drop below the communication times, leaving compute units idle.
+Recall that since \gls{AI} nodes usually perform simple calculations compared to the functionality of supercomputer benchmarks, their communication/calculation ratio is much higher, making the efficacy even worse.
+The experimental research~\cite{DeepNeuralNetworkTraining:2016} underpins our conclusions : \begin{itemize} \item "strong scaling is stalling after only a few dozen nodes" \item "The scalability stalls when the compute times drop below the communication times, leaving compute units idle.
 Hence becoming an communication bound problem." \item "network layout has a large impact on the crucial communication/compute ratio: shallow networks with many neurons per layer \dots scale worse than deep networks with less neurons." \end{itemize}